Skip to content

 Secrets Management

-Within the onprem setup, there are several cases where sensitive data and credentials have to be stored.
-Hashicorp’s Vault is made use of to store internal (such as DB username/password) and user secrets (such as registry tokens).
-The authorization is managed purely using k8s native model of service accounts.
-Every microservice has its own service account and uses its own service account token automounted by k8s to authenticate and subsequently authorize accesses to the secrets.
+Within the on-prem setup, there are several cases where sensitive data and credentials have to be stored.
+Hashicorp's Vault is used to store internal (such as DB username/password) and user secrets (such as registry tokens).
+The authorization is managed purely using the k8s native model of service accounts.
+Every microservice has its service account and uses its service account token automounted by k8s to authenticate and subsequently authorize access to the secrets.

 Scaling